 - 3.10.1 A manufacturer holding a valid Class E licence may obtain a Class A Manufacturer Lounge licence authorizing the sale of their products for on-premises consumption in order to provide customers the opportunity to assess the products.
-The manufacturer's lounge must not operate like other Class A premises (e.g. restaurant, bar, taproom). - 3.10.2 The licensee may host functions at the premises directed at the education, tasting and promotion of the manufactured product (e.g. product launches, product anniversary events).
+The manufacturer's lounge must not operate like other Class A premises (e.g. restaurant, bar, taproom).
+If liquor is sold for off premises consumption, the liquor must be in a sealed, commercial container.
+In the case of draught beer, the cap design of the container (e.g. growlers or crowlers) should demonstrate the container has not been opened during transportation.
+(Amended Dec.
+2020) - 3.10.2 The licensee may host functions at the premises directed at the education, tasting and promotion of the manufactured product (e.g. product launches, product anniversary events).